sachinsu/sachinsu.github.io/work_journal/software.md

   - Traditional search engines, including Elasticsearch/OpenSearch do this lookup efficiently by building an inverted index, a data structure that creates a key/value pair where the key is the term and the value is a collection of all the documents that match the term and performing retrieval from the inverted index.
 Retrieval performance from an inverted index can vary depending on how it’s implemented, but it is O(1) in the best case, making it an efficient data structure.
 A common classic retrieval method from an inverted index is BM25, which is based on TF-IDF and calculates a relevance score for each element in the inverted index.
 The retrieval mechanism first selects all the documents with the keyword from the index, the calculates a relevance score, then ranks the documents based on the relevance score.
   - Semantic search looks for near-meanings instead of exact match.
   - search engines will implement a number of both keyword-based and semantic approaches in a solution known as hybrid search

+- Distributed Postgresql and use cases,
+- Network attached storage ->	the durability and availability benefits of network-attached storage usually outweigh the performance downsides, but it’s worth keeping in mind that PostgreSQL can be much faster.
+- read replicas	-> Consider using read replicas when you need >100k reads/sec or observe a CPU bottleneck due to reads, best avoided for dependent transactions and large working sets.

+-DBMS optimized cloud storage ->	Can be beneficial for complex workloads, but important to measure whether price-performance under load is actually better than using a bigger machine. active-active	Consider only for very simple workloads (e.g. queues) and only if you really need the benefits.

+-Transparent sharding  -> Use for multi-tenant apps, otherwise use for large working set (>100GB) or compute heavy queries

+-Distributed key-value storage with SQL ->	Just use PostgreSQL 😉 For simple applications, the availability and scalability benefits can be usefu